HewlettPackard/hpe-onesphere-python/README.md

 ## Usage

-Copy the ncsmodule into your Python project folder.
+Copy the onesphere into your Python project folder.

 Example: